XarisA/runalysis/README.md

 Plot everything ..

 ---------------------------------------------

-Add functionality to convert xml to json.
+#TODO Add functionality to convert xml to json.

-Create a juicy user interface.
+#TODO Create a juicy user interface.

-Provide the ability to save in sqllite db.
+#TODO Provide the ability to save in sqllite db.